kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 ---
 layout: post
-title:  "A Survey of Error Handling Patterns in Go"
+title:  "Exploring Error Handling Patterns in Go"
 date:   2018-07-17 09:49:00 -0500
 categories: go errors
 ---

 When you're learning another language, there can be periods of frustration where you're having trouble expressing an idea that would have been easier in a more familiar language.
-It's natural to wonder why the new language was designed that way, and it's easy to get fooled into thinking that — if you're having trouble expressing an idea in a language — it must be the fault of the language's creators.
+It's natural to wonder why the new language was designed that way, and it's easy to get fooled into thinking that — if you're having trouble expressing an idea in a language — it must be the fault of the language's authors.
 This line of reasoning can lead you to using the new language in ways that are not idiomatic for that language.

 One such topic that has challenged my own conceptions is how errors are represented, triggered, and handled in Go.
 To recap: